| |

 obviously – they were living in sin.
 Not only were they having

-sex before marriage, but they were regularising the irregular.
-They
+sex outside marriage, but they were regularising the irregular.

-for Christ’s sake, they sometimes went together to buy the
+for Christ's sake, they sometimes went together to buy butter.
+And

-butter.
-And they would give them that look, the look which seems
+they would give them that look, the look which seems to say 'forgive

 They were happy.
 She took care of the house, decorated

-it, watered the bougainvillea, killed the flies and rode around
+it, watered the bougainvillea, swatted the flies and rode around

 on her bicycle, whilst he would shuttle home from work and to work